DaniSoftwareZT/My-Swole-Pal/journals/Ally_Haas_Messimer.md

 ## Februrary 15 2023
     As a group we went through the JWTdown for FastAPI video tutorial to set up authentication.
 Adrian was our coder on this day.

+## Februrary 16 2023
+    As a group we started making our fast api routes.
+We were able to get a list of workouts, post a workout, and update a workout.
+Daniel was our coder on this day.